REQUIRED MATERIALS

 Sew the bottom of each side (triangles).

-Note that the hole at the top of each triangle must go through all 3 layers of leather (see photo).
+Note that the top hole of each triangle must pass through all 3 layers of leather (see photo).

-Sew piece P10 (large model) / P9 (small model) onto the top of the tote bag.
+Sew piece P10 (large model) / P9 (small model) to the top of the tote bag.
 Be careful to position the sides correctly so that the pocket is centered.

-Work on the top edges of the bag.
+Finish the edges of the top of the bag.
 Sand with an abrasive sponge to even out the edge, then apply Tokonole or an edge finish.

 YOUR TOTE BAG IS FINISHED!